Author: Ron Graham

 Some teach that Jesus, in his ministry, interpreted the Law of Moses to the Jews and did not preach the gospel.

-Other scriptures make it clear that Jesus preached the gospel...
+Other scriptures show that Jesus preached the gospel...

 Although Jesus preached the gospel, not the law, this does not mean that the Law had passed away and the gospel was in force during Jesus' ministry.
 He said clearly that the Law would not pass in any detail until all of it was fulfilled (Matthew 5:17-19).